jamesdelaneyie/fileswiper/README.md

 - ~~Add undo functionality~~
 - Add a skip option on top of screen
 - Add ability to store the last directories used in local storage
-- Add ability to add and remove buckets from the UI
+- ~~Add ability to add and remove buckets from the UI~~
+- Position buckets along circle path